thakurPayal070/portfolio/README.md

-# 🚀 Thakur Payal — Space Portfolio
+# 🚀 Thakur Payal —  Portfolio

 An interactive front-end developer portfolio designed as a journey through space.
 Scrolling controls the travel experience instead of moving a normal webpage, stars accelerate into warp speed, and technologies orbit the central **BUILD** planet.